pvasu1006-hash/product-data-explorer/backend/README.md

 npm run start:dev
 ```

-For deployment to Render, build Docker image and set TURSO_DATABASE_URL in environment.
+For deployment to Render, build Docker image and set DATABASE_URL in environment.